Skip to contents

 codebook(

-path = "C:/Users/username/Nextcloud/oTree", # Replace!
+path = "C:/Users/username/folder/oTree", # Replace!

 output_file = "codebookfiles/gmoTree_codebook.pdf")

-However, you can also specify absolute paths, either in the output_dir argument or directly within the file name specified in the output_file.
+You can also specify absolute paths, either in the output_dir argument or directly within the file name specified in the output_file.
 For example:

 codebook(

-path = "C:/Users/username/Nextcloud/oTree", # Replace!
+path = "C:/Users/username/folder/oTree", # Replace!

-output_dir = "C:/Users/username/Nextcloud/codebooks",
+output_dir = "C:/Users/username/folder/codebooks",

 output_file = "mycodebook")